patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Eneco (Toon)/README.md

 # Energy provider: Eneco (Toon)

-Eneco (Toon) offers the option to export the below data from the Toon device.
+Eneco (Toon) offers the option to export data from the Toon device.
 This data can be transformed and used to import into Home Assistant.

 **Data provided**
 - Electricity consumption - Tariff 1 - High resolution (hour interval) - Wh